mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ### -Prompt
 (Required)
 A text description of the desired image(s).
-The maximum length is 32000 characters for the GPT image models, 1000 characters for `dall-e-2` and 4000 characters for `dall-e-3`.
+The maximum length is 32000 characters for the GPT image models.

 ```yaml
 Type: String